-- 49.24 For the purpose of this clause, Languages will include the complex system of communication used in Indigenous culture in all its diversity, which includes sign language, speech taboos, Indigenous gestural systems, ceremonial language, utterances, auditory, visual and/or non-verbal communication. - 49.25 The level of proficiency and the approval for payment of this allowance will be determined by the Executive Team of the Wollotuka Institute following appropriate expert advice.
+- 50.245 For the purpose of this clause, Languages will include the complex system of communication used in Indigenous culture in all its diversity, which includes sign language, speech taboos, Indigenous gestural systems, ceremonial language, utterances, auditory, visual and/or non-verbal communication. - 50.256 The level of proficiency and the approval for payment of this allowance will be determined by the Executive Team of the Wollotuka Institute following appropriate expert advice in Aboriginal and Torres Strait Islander language.

-50.0 HOURS OF WORK
+5051.0 HOURS OF WORK

-50.1 Working hours are defined as follows:
+5051.1 Working hours are defined as follows:

 Category of Staff Ordinary Hours of Work Span of Hours of Work CAT EGORY 1 (i) Infrastructure, management, maintenance and operations related staff.
 35 hours per week 7.00am and 6.00pm, Monday to Friday CAT EGORY 2 (ii) Teaching and Learning or Research facilities / operations support staff.
 Library staff.
 35 hours per week 8.00am and 10.15pm, Monday to Friday; according to roster but not exceeding 8 hours in any 1 day.
+CAT EGORY 3 (iv) Professional, office, administrative, Information Technology, 35 hours per week 8.00am and 6.00pm, Monday to Friday

-Category of Staff Ordinary Hours of Work Span of Hours of Work CATEGORY 3 (iv) Professional, office, 35 hours per week 8.00am and 6.00pm, administrative, Information Technology, Help Desk and Call Centre staff.
-Monday to Friday CATI EGORY 4 (v) Information Technology Systems Administrators.
-35 hours per week Monday to Friday. (vi) Supervisor, Cleaning Contractors.
+Category of Staff Ordinary Hours of Work Span of Hours of Work Help Desk and Call Centre staff.
+CATEGORY 4 (iv)(v) Information Technology Systems Administrators.
+Supervisor, Cleaning Contractors.
+35 hours per week Monday to Friday.
 To be worked in either one, two or three shifts per day.
-CATEGORY 5 (vii) Security Services staff.
+CATEGORY 5 Security Services staff.
 38 hours per week To be worked on continuous shifts, Monday to Sunday inclusive.
-CATI EGORY 6 (viii) Parking Patrol Officers.
-38 hours per week Monday to Friday inclusive CATI EGORY 7 (ix) Information Common Rovers.
-35 hours per week To be worked on continuous shifts, Monday to Sunday inclusive.
-CATEGORY 8 (x) Learning Advisers 35 hours per week 9.00am to 6.00pm Monday to Friday
+CATEGORY 56 (v)(vi) Parking Patrol Officers.Supervisor, Security Contractors 38 hours per week Monday to Friday inclusive To be worked on continuous shifts CATEGORY 67 (vii) Information Common Rovers. (viii) Client Services Assistant (Library and AskUON) 35 hours per week To be worked on continuous shifts, Monday to Sunday inclusive.
+CATEGORY 78 (vi)(ix)Learning Advisers 35 hours per week 9.00am to 6.00pm Monday to Friday

-During the life of this agreement the University may, subject to consultation with the Professional Staff Consultative Committee and agreement with affected staff, trial and implement alternative span of hours of work for specific categories of staff.
+5051.2 During the life of this agreement the University may, subject to consultation with the Professional Staff Consultative Committee and agreement with affected staff, trial and implement alternative span of hours of work for specific categories of staff.